 - i.
 That the two curb cuts immediately adjacent to the intersection of Broadway and Ira be eliminated based on finding d. - ii.
-That the applicant submit a detailed landscaping plan to staff for review and approval that includes landscaping elements in each of the existing landscape islands and buffers found on site as well as automobile screening for the lot at 108/110 Ira, as noted in findings f and g. - iii.
-That the applicant submit a detailed signage package for review and approval by the Commission that does not feature more than three signs that total fifty (50) square feet, and that the existing pole sign is removed as noted in finding k. - iv.
-That the applicant screen and buffer all mechanical equipment from view at the public right of way as noted in finding h.
+That the applicant ensure that all automobiles are screened and buffered from the right of way - iii.
+That the applicant screen and buffer all mechanical equipment from view at the public right of way as noted in finding h. - iv.
+That the existing, pole sign be removed.